Do you need to be paying sales tax? Check out our nexus calculator.

 • Six years: Applied in some states for specific circumstances

-It's important to note that these periods can be extended under certain conditions, making it essential to understand both the standard limits and potential extensions.
+These periods can be extended under certain conditions, so be sure to understand both the standard limits and potential extensions.

 Several circumstances can extend or toll (pause) the statute of limitations.
-Understanding these exceptions is crucial for proper tax planning and record retention:
+Keep these in mind for your tax planning and record retention:

 1. Non-Filed Returns